nucleome/nucleserver/README.md

 For this quick demo, we have prepared this [demo file](https://docs.google.com/spreadsheets/d/1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM/edit#gid=1744383077).
 You can download the Google Sheet and save it as an Excel file (let's name in nucle.xlsx from now on).
 We also provided this file (nucle.xlsx) in this repo.
-This Excel file contains several datasheets, such as configuration, data sheet pointing to several bigBed files host remotely by ENCODE on the Internet.
+This Excel file contains several datasheets, such as configuration, data sheets pointing to several bigBed files host remotely by ENCODE on the Internet.
-Nucleserver can host not only data stored on the web but also data existed in local computers.
+Nucleserver can host not only data stored on the web but also data that existed in local computers.
-The only important step is to provide the right uniform resource identifier (URI) of data so that nucleserver can successfully get the data (see below).
+The only important step is to provide the right uniform resource identifier (URI) of data so that the nucleserver can successfully get the data (see below).

 Finally, you can start the data server using the following command: